kurianbenoy/kurianbenoy-website/posts/2024/lwai_march_3rdweek.md

 [Model Weights Link](https://huggingface.co/xai-org/grok-1)

-Writing this article and compiling these news took me aboyt 5+ hours.
+Writing this article and compiling these news took me about 5+ hours.
 So your contribution to help my work by buying me a coffee would be [absolutely pixel-perfect amazing](https://www.buymeacoffee.com/kurianbkk8).